README.1ST

 Normal Text

-Normal paragraph text is Libre Baskerville, 11pt, other formatting conventions are detailed below
+Normal paragraph text is Libre Baskerville, 11pt, other formatting conventions are detailed below.

 Sidebars

 IMPORTANT: Important notes are within a red side-bordered box, with an exclamation icon, and red background.
-Careful note should be made of the information contained within these boxes as this will affect the running of the Panl server, and there may be non-obvious side-effects.
+Careful note should be made of the information contained within these boxes as this will affect the running of the Panl server, and there may also be non-obvious side-effects.

 Notes: Notes are within a black side-bordered box, with a pencil icon, and grey background.
 This is something to look out for when you are reading the book, executing a task, or looking at an image or URL.